brunexgeek/beagle-docs/language/basics.rst

 Variables
 ---------

 Variables are read-write and limited-scope storages.
 They are pretty much like constants, but their content can change after initialization.
-Variable declarations are made using the keyword ``var``.
-Like with constants, the compiler usually can deduce the variable type.
+Variable declarations are made using the ``var`` keyword.
+Like with constants, the compiler usually can infer the variable type.

 .. code-block:: beagle

 	var result = 0
 	result = 16 / 2

 Since variables are read-write storages, you are not required to initialize them in the declaration.
-In this case, the compiler will give them a default initialization value.
-However, you will be required to provide the variable type, since the compiler will not have any expression to deduce it from.
+In this case, you will be required to provide the variable type and the compiler will try to give it a default initialization value.

 .. code-block:: beagle

     var result : int  // initialized with 0 by default result = 16 / 2

+If the compiler cannot assign a default value (e.g. variable of class without empty constructor) a compilation error will be raised.

 Blocks
 ------